Ability level: A good level of fitness, those looking to improve their off-road ability and to learn some local routes.

 Fairground rides – James Harris will again be bringing his fairground rides to delight the children.

-Zumba Display in the arena.
+Zumba Display – Maureen Dudley will be doing her usual display in the arena.

 Small Hall – The Animal Experience (a small licensed zoo) will be attending with a wide variety of exotic animals, many of which are unwanted pets and rescue animals.
 Expect to see and meet their marvellous meekats; snakes including a python and milkshake, lizards including a bearded dragon, blue tongue skink and mini beasts.
 The animal keepers will be on hand to answer your questions and offer you the opportunity to touch or hold many of their animals.